Codicil: The Will Amendment Explained

 3. State the Changes Clearly: Specify the changes in clear and unambiguous language.
 For example, "I hereby amend my will dated [original date] as follows..."

 4. Revoke or Amend Clauses: If you're changing a specific clause, state clearly that you're revoking the old clause and then specify the new one.
-Using the same numbering or lettering system as the original will is recommended if possible.
+If possible, the same numbering or lettering system as the original will is recommended.

 5. Sign and Date the Codicil: Like a will, you must sign and date the codicil in the presence of witnesses.
 You must do this according to your jurisdiction's laws regarding wills.